 Undoubtedly our gallant fort at the foot of the parade, displayed old England’s cross, and fired its six pounders in a salute to the brave young Virginians.
 In the evening probably, bonfires blazed and the strangers were saluted with a martial serenade.

 Washington probably stayed at Capt.
-Nathaniel Colt’s Red Lion in Main Street, which was then the principal house of entertainment for travelers.
+Nathaniel Colt’s Red Lion in Main Street, then the principal house of entertainment for travelers.

-Washington was also something of a celebrity after the publication of his journal describing his expedition to the Ohio Valley three years earlier.
+Washington had also some celebrity after the publication of his journal describing his expedition to the Ohio Valley three years earlier.
 Lt.
 Gov. Robert Dinwiddie had sent him to tell the French to leave the region and to stop harassing English travelers.
 (The French did not take his advice.)

-Washington was then given a military commission and a company of 100 men, which set off the French and Indian War in 1754 by ambushing French forces at the Battle of Jumonville Glen.
-He was appointed to lead the Virginia Regiment after his bravery during the Battle of the Monongahela.
+Washington then received a military commission and a company of 100 men.
+They set off the French and Indian War in 1754 by ambushing French forces at the Battle of Jumonville Glen.
+Washington then received an appointment to lead the Virginia Regiment after his bravery during the Battle of the Monongahela.

-His chief ambition was to have his rank of colonel to be recognized by the British Army, which looked down on the colonial militias.
-It rankled Washington that junior British Army officers were placed above senior ranking militia officers.
+He desperately wanted the British Army to recognize his rank of colonel, but the British looked down on the colonial militias.
+It rankled Washington that junior British Army officers ranked higher than senior militia officers.

-Washington went to Boston in 1756 was to ask Gov. William Shirley, who had been acting commander in chief, to obtain a royal commission in the British Army.
-He didn't get what he wanted, but Shirley did decree that Virginia militia officers outranked British officers of lower rank.
+So Washington went to Boston in 1756 to ask Gov. William Shirley, acting commander in chief, to obtain a royal commission in the British Army.
+He didn’t get what he wanted, but Shirley did decree that Virginia militia officers outranked British officers of lower rank.